sdsc-hpc-training-org/hpc-training-2022/week09_viz_using_jupyter_notebooks/README.md

 [https://github.com/sinkovit/Rseries](https://github.com/sinkovit/Rseries)<br>
 [https://github.com/sinkovit/PythonSeries](https://github.com/sinkovit/PythonSeries)

 Knowledge of R and Python is not required to run the notebooks and it should be straightforward to make minor changes to customize the output.
-The examples are not computationally intensive and can be executed anywhere that you can launch Jupyter notebooks such as a laptop with Anaconda installed or free services such as [https://galyleo.engagelively.com/](https://galyleo.engagelively.com/) (choose SciPy Environment when prompted for server options).
+The examples are not computationally intensive and can be executed anywhere that you can launch Jupyter notebooks such as a laptop with Anaconda installed or free services such as [https://galyleo.engagelively.com/](https://galyleo.engagelively.com/) (choose Datascience Environment when prompted for server options).